amosavian/JWSETKit/Sources/JWSETKit/Documentation.docc/Extensions/JWE.md

 let jweString = try!
 String(jwe: jwe)
 ```

-In case multiple recipient support is neccessary or a unknown newly registered key type
+In case multiple recipient support is necessary or a unknown newly registered key type
 is used for encryption, you may first create encrypted key and sealed box and use
 ``JSONWebEncryption/init(header:recipients:sealed:additionalAuthenticatedData:)``
 to create JWE instance from parts.